configcat/terraform-provider-configcat/docs/guides/multi_environments.md

-# Simple usage of Data sources
+# Advanced usage of Resources in multiple environments

 ## Prerequisites